 As a general note, the ARP provides wholesale power to the ARP Participants who, in turn, serve retail load.
 In addition, the ARP has entered into a wholesale power contract to provide full requirements capacity and energy to the City of Quincy, as a wholesale customer of the ARP.
-The Schedules 2.1 through 4 have been footnoted to properly identify that the reported demands and energy are at the "city gate" of each ARP Participant and the City of Quincy.
-For example, Schedules 2.1 - 2.3 reflect the energy consumption of the retail customers of the ARP Participants and a sale-for-resale to the City of Quincy which, when combined with utility use and losses within each ARP Participant, represents the NEL that the ARP delivers on an aggregated basis to each city gate.
+The reported demands and energy shown in Schedules 2.1 through 4 are at the "city gate" of each ARP Participant and the City of Quincy.
+For example, Schedules 2.1 - 2.3 reflect the energy consumption of the retail customers of the ARP Participants and a sale-for-resale to the City of Quincy (as discussed in section 3.6.1) which, when combined with utility use and losses within each ARP Participant, represents the NEL that the ARP delivers on an aggregated basis to each city gate.